alangunning/doc-ai-analysis-starter/README.md

    `.github/prompts/`.

    Run ``doc-ai`` with no arguments to drop into an interactive shell with tab-completion for commands and options.

+   #### cd command

-The shell includes a ``cd`` helper to change directories without leaving the session:
+   The shell includes a ``cd`` helper to change directories without leaving the session.
+   It reloads any ``.env`` file and global configuration in the target directory:

     ```
     doc-ai> cd docs